Skip to main content

 For evacuation orders, shelter locations, and life-safety decisions, always follow the instructions of your local emergency management agency, county emergency manager, and the National Hurricane Center.
 When officials order an evacuation, leave.

-Data latency: Storm data is updated every 6 hours in sync with NHC advisory cycles.
-There may be a delay of up to 30 minutes between an NHC advisory release and its appearance on this site.
+Data latency: Storm data is polled every 30 minutes during hurricane season (every 2 hours off-season).
+There may be a brief delay between an NHC advisory release and its appearance on this site.
 Do not rely on this site for real-time storm position during rapidly evolving situations — use the NHC directly.

 Storm surge estimates: The storm surge risk data shown in the Storm Surge Lookup tool is based on SLOSH model outputs and official evacuation zone designations.
 Actual storm surge will vary based on storm intensity, track, speed, and local geography.
 These estimates are for planning purposes only.